-A limited liability company (LLC) is a business structure for private companies in the United States that combines aspects of partnerships and corporations.
-Limited liability companies benefit from the flexibility and flow-through taxation of partnerships and sole proprietorships while maintaining the limited liability status of corporations.
+A limited liability company (LLC) is a business structure for private companies in the United States, one that combines aspects of partnerships and corporations.
+Limited liability companies benefit from the flexibility and flow-through taxation of partnerships and sole proprietorships, while maintaining the limited liability status of corporations.

 If you’re looking to start a company, make sure to check out CFI’s introduction to corporate finance course!

 The income of a flow-through entity is treated as the income of its owners.
-It means that owners of an LLC are able to avoid double taxation.
-With double taxation, income gets taxed both at a corporate level and also when distributed as dividends to owners.
-Instead, income is taxed at an individual member level rather than at the company level.
+That means that owners of an LLC are able to avoid double taxation.
+With double taxation, income gets taxed both at the corporate level and also when distributed as dividends to owners.
+With an LLC, income is only taxed at an individual member level, rather than at the company level.

 If the company chooses to be taxed as a partnership, its income can be allocated across members in forms other than ownership percentage.
 Members agree upon this in the operating agreement.

-The operating agreement of the company acts similar to the bylaws of a corporation.
+The operating agreement of the company acts in a way similar to the bylaws of a corporation.
 Below is a comparison of terms between an LLC and a corporation:

 The document governs the company’s finances, organization, structure, and operations.
 Unlike corporations that are required to appoint officers or a board of directors, an LLC is more flexible with its management structures.
-It, too, is decided in the operating agreement.
+This, too, is decided on and stated in the operating agreement.